discretize/discretize-guides/builds/necromancer/celestial-scourge/index.md

 </Grid>

 <Divider text="General Information"/>
-- Any [Punishment type skill](https://wiki.guildwars2.com/wiki/Punishment) Will corrupt one boon from enemy targets.
+- Any [Punishment type skill](https://wiki.guildwars2.com/wiki/Punishment) will corrupt one boon from enemy targets.
 - Dodging will create a <Skill id="13918"/> that will grant <Boon name="Regeneration"/> to yourself and nearby allies when triggered.
 - <Skill name="Well of Blood"/> will grant <Boon name="Regeneration"/> and partially revive downed allies through <Trait name="Ritual of Life"/>.
 - <Skill name="Serpent Siphon"/> will grant <Boon name="Regeneration"/>, <Boon name="Aegis"/>, barrier and <Boon name="Alacrity"/>.